Param-Harrison/kidzode/public/courses/pixel-heroes/rps_player.md

 print(f"Computer chose: {computer_choice}")
 ```

-## ✨ Magic Moment
-Both you and the computer have made your choices!

-## 💡 Important Things to Remember
+## Remember
-- The player uses `input()` to choose
+- Player uses `input()` to choose
-- The computer uses `random.choice()` to choose
+- Computer uses `random.choice()` to choose
-- Both choices are stored in variables
+- Both choices stored in variables
-- Now we have everything we need to determine a winner!

-## 🎨 Try This Next!
+## Try This
-Try typing different choices - rock, paper, scissors!
+Try typing different choices!

-## 🤔 Stuck?
-Check This!
-- **Computer always wins?** We haven't added winner logic yet - that's next!
+## If Stuck
-- **Typo in choice?** Make sure you type exactly: rock, paper, or scissors
+- Type exactly: rock, paper, or scissors
-- **Want to see both choices?** They both print at the end!
+- Both choices print at the end

-## 🌟 Show Your Parents!
-"Look!
-I can play Rock-Paper-Scissors against the computer!"

-You just unlocked the **Two-Player Game Creator** superpower! ⭐
+You did it! ⭐